BasicWolf/archived-kaylee/doc/clientapi.rst

       Unbind handler.

-.. js:function:: kl.action_recieved(data)
+.. js:function:: kl.action_received(data)

-   Triggered when an action from the server is recieved.
+   Triggered when an action from the server is received.
    See :py:meth:`Kaylee.get_action` for more details.

 .. js:function:: kl.log(message)